zaxor0/zwerchhau/into-the-war/rules.md

 - Mission objectives are intended to aid the allies on the war fronts.

 ## Turns
-- Generally the Players take their turn before any enemies.
+- Generally, outside of combat, the Players take their turn before any enemies.
+- Outside of combat, if you need to track turns, they are 10 minutes of time.
 - If there is a risk of being surprised, characters must each roll a DEX Save or be unable to act on the first turn.
 - On their turn, Players can act in any order they wish.
 - In combat, turns are 10 seconds, sometimes called rounds.
-- Outside of combat, if you need to track turns, they are 10 minutes of time.

 ## Actions
 - On your turn a character can move and perform an action.
 An action can be anything from negotiating, to attacking, to fleeing.